By the end of this section, you will be able to:

 Cautions about the Money Multiplier

 Finally, the money multiplier depends on people re-depositing the money that they receive in the banking system.
 If people instead store their cash in safe-deposit boxes or in shoeboxes hidden in their closets, then banks cannot recirculate the money in the form of loans.
-Indeed, central banks have an incentive to assure that bank deposits are safe because if people worry that they may lose their bank deposits, they may start holding more money in cash, instead of depositing it in banks, and the quantity of loans in an economy will decline.
+Central banks have an incentive to assure that bank deposits are safe because if people worry that they may lose their bank deposits, they may start holding more money in cash, instead of depositing it in banks, and the quantity of loans in an economy will decline.
 Low-income countries have what economists sometimes refer to as “mattress savings,” or money that people are hiding in their homes because they do not trust banks.
 When mattress savings in an economy are substantial, banks cannot lend out those funds and the money multiplier cannot operate as effectively.
 The overall quantity of money and loans in such an economy will decline.

 Money and Banks—Benefits and Dangers